-Parks, Recreation and Open Space (PROS)
+Parks, Recreation, and Open Space (PROS)

-This zoning designation is intended to provide for a wide range of parks, recreation and open space uses.
-Approximately 329 acres of PROS-dedicated land are included, which represents 53.2 percent of the Subarea.
-Of this, 207.71 acres comprise the Home Course Golf Course, and 109.78 acres are city-owned land located along the bluff or within and around Old Fort Lake.
-There are XX acres of land that is privately-owned (and not the golf course) that is PROS-designated land.
-While the types of amenities are to include a variety of trails, the intent was not to get specific on types of park uses (such as skate parks, tennis courts, etc.) in the Subarea Plan.
+This zoning designation is intended to provide for a wide range of parks, recreation, and open space uses.
+Approximately 329 acres are designated PROS land representing approximately 53 percent of the Subarea.
+The Home Course Golf Course comprises 208 acres and 104 acres are City-owned land leaving approximately 17 acres of privately-owned (and not the golf course) PROS-designated land.
+While the PROS designation identifies where future recreation amenities should be located, the intent was not to get specific on the types of recreation amenities to be provided (such as skate parks, tennis courts, etc.) in the Subarea Plan.
 It is also important to recognize that the residential uses are required to provide parks and recreation areas within the neighborhoods that are not reflected on the Future Land Use Map.